mrcavalcanti/mosaicoo/docs/sources/developers/http_api/annotations.md

 # Annotations API

-This is the API documentation for the new Grafana Annotations feature released in Grafana 4.6.
-Annotations are saved in the Grafana database (sqlite, mysql or postgres).
+This is the API documentation for the new Mosaicoo Annotations feature released in Mosaicoo 4.6.
+Annotations are saved in the Mosaicoo database (sqlite, mysql or postgres).
 Annotations can be organization annotations that can be shown on any dashboard by configuring an annotation data source - they are filtered by tags.
 Or they can be tied to a panel on a dashboard and are then only shown on that panel.

-> If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
+> If you are running Mosaicoo Enterprise, for some endpoints you'll need to have specific permissions.
 Refer to [Role-based access control permissions]({{< relref "../../enterprise/access-control/custom-role-actions-scopes" >}}) for more information.

 ## Find Annotations